In 5e martial classes should stand out when fighting in my opinion.

 To implement these changes:

-- you choose your trained weapons from the existing class weapon proficiency lists.
-Martial Classes (Fighters, Barbarians, Rangers, Paladins, Monks) get 4 , Clerics, Rogues, Warlocks get 3, Druids, Bards, Artificers get 2, and Wizard, Sorcerers: get 1 weapon proficiency.
+- All other classes choose their trained weapons from the existing class weapon proficiency lists.
+Clerics, Rogues, Warlocks get 3, Druids, Bards, Artificers get 2, and Wizard, Sorcerers: get 1 weapon training.

 - You can only equip yourself with weapons you trained in at 1st level.

-- Allow characters to change 1 weapon training when they level up.
-A change can be for another weapon from their 1st level listed weapons proficiencies.
+- All classes can swap 1 weapon training when they level up.
+A new weapon must be a weapon from their 1st level listed weapons proficiencies.

 This shouldn't create too much friction - a Wizard has to choose spells, so a fighter choosing a few weapons should be quick.
 And the flexibility as you level up removes the problem of magic item lock-out for all classes.